Academic Excellence

 Transfer Students from Other University Design Programs

 Transfer students from other universities offering pre-professional or accredited professional degree programs in one of the program's majors who enter CU Boulder may apply for equivalency and advanced standing.
 A portfolio review will be required for these students, including work from each design course completed.
-In order for transfer credit to meet core degree requirements, a grade of B or better is required in the transferring class.
+For transfer credit to meet core degree requirements, a grade of B or better is required in the transferring class.
 For more information, visit the ENVD Transfer webpage.

 Intra-University Transfer (IUT)

-The ENVD program has become increasingly competitive and acceptance is not guaranteed.
-Due to limited space and a high volume of applications a limited number of applicants will be admitted.
+The ENVD program has become increasingly competitive, and acceptance is not guaranteed.
+Due to limited space and a high volume of applications, a limited number of applicants will be admitted.

 Credit Policies